Riding the Trend or Protecting Profits | YETI Holdings Inc. (YETI)

 BofA Securities gave a rating of “Neutral” to YETI, setting the target price at $50 in the report published on August 04th of the previous year.

-Volatility was left at 4.56%, however, over the last 30 days, the volatility rate increased by 4.51%, as shares surge +4.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.75% upper at present.
+Volatility was left at 4.18%, however, over the last 30 days, the volatility rate increased by 4.86%, as shares sank -5.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.10% lower at present.

 Stock Fundamentals for YETI